netdata/netdata/libnetdata/log/log2journal.md

     systemd, or even it is not Linux, allowing a remote Linux systemd journald to become the logs database of the local system.

+    Unfortunately systemd-journal-remote does not accept compressed
+    data over the network, so the stream will be uncompressed.

       --url=URL
         The destination systemd-journal-remote address and port, similarly to what /etc/systemd/journal-upload.conf accepts.